Local care home get on their blue suede shoes

 It is estimated that Elvis has sold over one billion records worldwide so to honour the undisputed King of Rock & Roll, the staff and residents enjoyed a fantastic day of music, fun and dancing.

-General Manager, Annaliza Kemp, said: “Lots of our residents are big Elvis fans and love his music.
+General Manager, Rachael Moss said: “Lots of our residents are big Elvis fans and love his music.
 We’ve had a fantastic day listening to all his hits, finding out about his early life and what influenced him and watching old Elvis movies, he was such an incredible talent.
-This afternoon we had live entertainment when we welcomed back Glen Booth, who performed a selection of Elvis’s well-known hits, it is amazing how many songs he recorded.
+This afternoon we had an Elvis quiz, it is amazing how many songs he recorded.
 We all surprised ourselves by how many we remembered!”

+Our varied life enrichment programme keeps residents active, and provides a daily choice of engaging physical, mental and spiritual activities tailored to residents’ interests and abilities.

-Meadowbeck Care Home is run by Barchester Healthcare, one of the UK’s largest care providers, which is committed to delivering high-quality care across its care homes and hospitals.
-Meadowbeck provides nursing care, residential care, respite care and dementia care.
+Mulberry Court is run by Barchester Healthcare, one of the UK’s largest care providers, which is committed to delivering high-quality care across its care homes and hospitals.
+Mulberry Court provides nursing care and respite care.